-5.2 Objections
+5.2 Incorrectly classified terms and objections

-Where the Office considers that there is a need to amend the list of goods and services according to its practice, it will issue a reasoned objection.
+Where the application contains goods or services that obviously belong to a different class, the Office may reclassify them to their proper class without issuing an objection, provided that the application already covers the class to which those goods or services belong.
+Where this occurs, the Office will inform the applicant and the applicant may submit observations.
+In other cases, the Office considers that there is a need to amend the list of goods and services according to its practice, it will issue a reasoned objection.
 The Office may propose how the items should be classified and provide analogous examples from the HDB.
 The objection should take into account the class applied for, and the natural and usual meaning of the term.